SCIENCE

 to superbugs and stimulates wound healing.
 Early scientific research on Manuka honey stimulated significant interest and further research, enhancing our understanding of the health benefits

+of Manuka honey.
 The original research on Manuka honey was carried out by Dr. Peter Molan at the Honey Research Institute at the University of Waikato

 in New Zealand.